Cpaul777/docai_parse_codes/README.md

 > Utility scripts for integrating with **Google Cloud Document AI API** and processing document data.
 > Built for `medtax-ocr-prototype` on GCP.
+> Let us know if we miss something to provide
 ---

 ##  Features